eric-plus-plus/SoRo-19-20/Mission Control/video_streamer/README.md

 # RoverCam Python

-This is the python video streamer.
-It requires python3 version >3.8.5, 3 libraries, and creation of a virtual environment.
-This works on the rover with a few extra steps which are detailed below.
+The video streamer is written in python.
+It requires python3 version >=3.8.5, 4 libraries, and creation of a virtual environment.

 ## Setting Up A Virtual Environment